 Always striving for something other than what the moment offers, we swim against the current.
 Life itself is simple and uncomplicated but we make it much harder than it need be.

 Being present is the simple solution to many of our problems.

 Reawaken Your Inner Sparkle

 Children are so full of light and life because they live in the moment.
 They show up for life.

 As we get older and become bogged down in the world of work, bills and responsibilities, we naturally have a lot more on our minds.
-The complex demands of a busy mind distract us from the simplicity and immense richness of our present moment experience.
+The complex demands of a busy monkey mind distract us from the simplicity and immense richness of our present moment experience.

 Resting In The Present Moment

-Biologically, humans are designed to live slowly, simply and close to nature.
+Biologically, we humans are designed to live slowly, simply and close to nature.
 As life has become faster and more complex, we have become more and more disconnected from ourselves, from each other and from the natural world.
-This has resulted in a tsunami of disorders such as stress, anxiety and depression.
+This has resulted in a tsunami of conditions such as stress, anxiety and depression.

 Learning to rest in the peace and simplicity of the present moment is an antidote to the stresses of modern life — a healing balm for the soul.
 We will talk about the benefits of meditation a little later.